DawidWiktor/STMhovercraftRemote/README.md

 The project of a simple remote control based on STM32F4-DISCOVERY board.
 It controls a hovercraft of the project [STMhovercraft] (https://github.com/PUT-PTM/STMhovercraft).

 ##Description
+The project consists of:
+- STM32F4-Discovery board,
+- Two rotary potentiometers - logarithmic(10k ohm),
+- Linear potentiometer(10k ohm),
+- LCD display 2x16 with HD44780 controller,
+- HC-05 module Bluetooth.

+Due to one rotary potentiometer and one linear potentiometer we can control speed and direction of the engine's hovercraft.
+Second of the rotary potentiometer controls contrast of the LCD display.
+The LCD display shows information about speed(in percentages), direction(in angles), connection with hovercraft and distance from a barrier(in centimetres), which the hovercraft sends to the remote control.

 ##Tools
 CoCOX CoIDE

 ##How to run
-To run the project you should have hardware:
-- STM32F4-DISCOVERY board,
-- Two rotary potentiometers - logarithmic (10k ohm),
-- Linear potentiometer (10k ohm),
-- LCD display 2x16 with HD44780 controller,
-- HC-05 module Bluetooth.

- How to use

 1. Connect STM32F4-DISCOVERY board with LCD display in this way:
   *  LCD display - STM32
   *  VDD  -  5V